Ebba Tulu Chala: Running career

 Three weeks after his discovery, Chala was entered by his teacher in a 10,000 m race at Nacka, and came third with a time of 32.22.
 Since 2015, he has won one bronze and four silver medals at the Swedish Athletics Championships, his first for the marathon being silver in 2019.

 At the Seville Marathon in February 2020, he reached the international qualifying standard for the Summer Olympics as well as the World Athletics Championships with a personal best time of 2:11:18; however, the Swedish Olympic standard is lower, at 2 hours, 11 minutes.
 Sidelined by injuries after that, he returned to run the Stockholm Marathon in 2021 and in early 2022 trained in Ethiopia together with the Iranian-Swedish marathoner Mohammad Reza.
 He was not selected for the 2021 Olympics.

 Initially threatened with deportation, Chala became a naturalised Swedish citizen on 15 May 2022.

 He was selected for the Swedish team to compete over 1500 metres at the 2025 World Athletics Championships in Tokyo, Japan, in September 2025.

+In August 2026, he competed at the 2026 European Athletics Championships in Birmingham, England, placing thirteenth overall in the men's marathon.